 Key insights follow below, along with a video of the full conversation.

-Dr. Ellen Jorgensen cofounded Aanika Biosciences. a biotech startup that enables sustainable practices by using microbes to track, trace and authenticate products throughout supply chains.
-She holds a Ph.D. in Cell & Molecular Biology from New York University and has spent more than 30 years in the biotechnology industry.
-In 2017 Fast Company magazine named her one of their Most Creative Leaders in Business.
+Dr. Ellen Jorgensen cofounded Aanika Biosciences, a biotech startup that enables sustainable practices by using microbes to track, trace and authenticate products throughout supply chains.
+She holds a Ph.D. in Cell & Molecular Biology from New York University and has spent over 30 years in the biotechnology industry.

 Change Agent Covid-19?

 Gene editing, artificial intelligence, nanotechnology, robotics – all of these tools have led to a new age of discovery in medicine, allowing scientist to “read, write and hack the code of life”, Jamie Metzl observed.
 “We’re seeing a super-convergence of these mutually enabling and inspiring technologies.”

 Even before the coronavirus pandemic, this convergence had been accelerating change in health and medicine to a point rarely seen before.
 “What the technologies have in common is that they’re exponential”, George Church said.
 “We’ve seen a ten million fold improvement in both cost and quality for reading and writing DNA, for example, in just a few years’ time.”

 The pandemic, he added, was likely to speed up the development even further.
 “The time we’re living in is maybe multiplied more by this Covid disaster.
 Almost all disasters are also catalysts for change.”